masc-ucsc/docs/docs/pyrope/07-typesystem.md

 same field appears twice.

-An issue with mixin is when more than one tuple has the `set` method.
+An issue with mixin is when more than one tuple has the `setter` method.
 If the tuples are concatenated with `...` and error is triggered, if the tuples are concatenated with `++` the methods are overridden when declared with `var`.
 Neither is the expected solution.
 A smaller issue with mixins is that